ThunderStruct/ACM-Scoreboard/README.md

   - [x] Show a confirmation alert on page-unloading attempts while a contest is running (added in 1.1.1)

   - [ ] Display scores data in the console when blind-mode is on

+  - [ ] Auto retrieve the problems' names using the given problem IDs and replace the "Problem name" field with "Problem color"

   - [ ] Show a list of all running contests